 Use Async Apex to run long-running or resource-intensive tasks asynchronously.
 This can help prevent timeouts and improve the overall performance of our code.

-Implement the Salesforce Performance Optimization Checklist provided by Salesforce themselves which is a comprehensive set of best practices for optimizing the performance of our code
+Implement the Salesforce Performance Optimization Checklist provided by Salesforce themselves which is a comprehensive set of best practices for optimizing the performance of our code.

-Always looking for ways to avoid unnecessary processing and cache data for easy access
+Always look for ways to avoid unnecessary processing and cache data for easy access.

 Use profiling tools like the Apex Debugger and the Apex Code Profiler to identify and optimize performance bottlenecks in our code.

-Using indexing to improve the performance of database queries.
+Use indexing to improve the performance of database queries.
 Salesforce allows you to create custom indexes on custom fields to improve query performance.

-Monitoring Key Performance Metrics like Execution Time, Number of DML Queries, Apex Governor Limits, etc. for all code written
+Monitor Key Performance Metrics like Execution Time, Number of DML Queries, Apex Governor Limits, etc. for all code written

 Scalability: